 Top 15 Things To Do in Seaside

 Seaside’s 1.5-mile oceanfront Promenade and its famous automobile Turnaround at the beach are among Oregon’s most famous landmarks.
 Dating from the 1920s, the Prom is the perfect place for a morning jog, a casual walk, a bicycle ride or just enjoying Seaside’s best people-watching.
 Take in the spectacular panoramic views of the Pacific Ocean, beachgrass-covered dunes and the rainforest-covered Tillamook Head as you stroll past oceanfront homes and resorts.

-Seaside’s seals have been entertaining visitors for over 70 years at the Seaside Aquarium.
+Seaside’s seals have been entertaining visitors for more than 80 years at the Seaside Aquarium.
 Each of the seals has developed its own splashy or noisy routine to encourage you to toss a bit of chopped fish its direction.
 The aquarium also features live displays of Northwest marine life and a hands-on discovery center for kids.

 While the Aquarium has been located on Seaside’s Promenade since 1937, the building dates from 1914 and previously was another of the city’s major attractions, an indoor saltwater pool known as a natatorium.
 Outside of the aquarium, you can view the 35-foot skeleton of a Gray Whale.